tjcorr/tjcorr/README.md

 ### Hi there 👋

+I'm an Enterprise Cloud Solution Engineer @ GitHub.
+Feel free to reach out if you need help.

 <!--
 **tjcorr/tjcorr** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.